mcidclan/psp-media-engine-custom-core/README.md

 + It does not depend on the ME wrapper
 + It embeds a minimalistic PRX providing kernel callbacks and patching sceMeRpc on the main CPU side
 + It puts the VME in an optimized state, giving the ME CPU core additional resources
++ It implements a custom library providing access to the VME capabilities
++ It implements a custom library for DMACPLUS usage
 + It redefines the top of the local stack according to the device model, which provides larger local available eDRAM to work with
 + It removes main RAM and hardware register access restrictions
 + It manages suspend events (sleep/wake) callback handlers